SkylerElmstrom/Portfolio/content/home/experience.md

   date_end = ""
   description = """I provide technical GIS and statistical assistance for two San Francisco Bay area research projects: San Francisco Delta risk assessment and an NSF-funded microplastics risk assessment.

-  * Organize, prepare, and manage project GIS data
+  * Organize, Prepare, and Manage Project GIS Data
-  * Conduct and provide GIS products for reports and communications
+  * Conduct and Provide GIS Products for Reports and Communications
-  * Assist with the development of Baysian network models for evaulating the relative risk of changes to water quality, toxins, and climate change to protected end-point species such as Delta Smelt and Chinook Salmon
+  * Developed GIS Automation Strategies For More Efficient Data Management
-  """
+  * Assist with the Development of Baysian network Models for Evaulating the Relative Risk of Changes to Water Quality, Toxins, and Climate Change to Protected End-point Species such as Delta Smelt and Chinook Salmon"""

 [[experience]]
   title = "Drafter/GIS Technician II"